PuertosMaría Volonté 9 Vidas Band

 The María Volonté 9 Vidas Band

-For the “Puertos” project, Argentine Latin Grammy nominee María Volonté gathered her long-time collaborators Jorge Rabito on bass, Joaquín Sellan on keyboards and Fabián “Sapo” Miodownik on drums and percussion.
+For the “Puertos” project, Argentine Latin Grammy nominee María Volonté gathered her long-time collaborators Jorge Rabito on bass, Joaquín Sellan on keyboards, Fabián “Sapo” Miodownik on drums and percussion and Kevin Carrel Footer on production & lyrics.
 The group’s first CD together was called “9 Vidas,” giving rise to the band’s nickname.
 Meet the María Volonté 9 Vidas Band…